codependent/sunda/README.md

 * winston
 * ..and many others.

-It is intented to be used as a tester of local services.
-At the moment, it can only invoke paths relative to localhost:80.
+It is intented to be used as a mock for REST services.
+You just configure the operations and resources needed, and the different response expected.
+Your client app attacks this node instance using http://localhost:3000 + the desired configured path and voila!

 To use it just execute `npm install` followed by `npm start`.